Breast cancer screening in the UK

 Cancer screening involves testing apparently healthy people for signs that could show that a cancer is developing.

-Breast cancer screening involves taking X-rays of the breasts - a test called a mammogram.
+Breast cancer screening uses a test called mammography which involves taking X-rays of the breasts.
 Screening can help to find breast cancers early, when they are too small to see or feel.
 These tiny breast cancers are usually easier to treat than larger ones.

-In England, the age range of the screening programme is currently being extended to include women from 47 to 73 years old.
-If you are older than the invitation age range, you can still have screening every 3 years but you won't be automatically invited.
+In England, the screening programme is currently extending the age range to include women from 47 to 73 years old.
+If you are older than the invitation age range, you can still have screening every 3 years but you won't automatically be invited.
 To make an appointment, talk to your GP or your local breast screening unit.

 If you are younger than 50, your risk of breast cancer is generally very low.
 Mammograms are more difficult to read in younger women because their breast tissue is denser.
 So the patterns on the mammogram don't show up as well.
 There is little evidence to show that regular mammograms for women below the screening age would reduce deaths from breast cancer.